jamesgarrett/ACA-WP-Theme/README.md

 ACA-WP-Theme
 ============

-This is a base Wordpress theme template used for [ACA](http://architects.agency)'s client work.
+This is the base Wordpress theme template used for [ACA](http://architects.agency)'s client work.

 ## License